mathiasisaksen/idw/README.md

 - *data :*
   - *positions :* The positions of the interpolation data.
 In the one-dimensional case, this is an array of numbers ([x_1, x_2,...,x_n]).
 Otherwise, it's an an array of arrays ([[x_1, y_1,...], [x_2, y_2,...], ...]).
-  - *values :* An array of values, corresponding to the elements in `positions`.
+  - *values :* An array of values, in the same order as the associated positions.
 - *options :*
   - *innerDistFunction :* The "inner distance function" used when computing the distance between two positions, see above.
   - *outerDistFunction :* The "outer distance function" used when computing the distance between two positions, see above.